AverageHoarder/lyrict/README.md

 Currently this mode is rigid and only supports embedding the vorbis tags LYRICS and UNSYNCEDLYRICS to flac files and the id3 frames SYLT and USLT to mp3 files.
 When -o, --overwrite is specified, existing embedded lyrics are purged and then written anew.
 When --delete is specified, the script will delete only those .lrc and .txt files that were embedded into an audio file.
---standardize will fix and standardize the timestamps of the lyrics depending on their source formatting.
+--standardize will fix and standardize the timestamps of the lyrics depending on their source formatting and user choice.
 Both at the start of the line `[mm:ss.xxx]normal lyrics line` and within a line `[mm:ss.xxx]words<mm:ss.xxx> synced<mm:ss.xxx> line`.
-It will also remove whitespace following a closing bracket `] `.
 **BEWARE**: SYLT frames are very strict concerning the formatting.
 Lines in .lrc files that do not start with a timestamp (or multiple for repeated lines) are not stored in the SYLT frame and **will be lost**.
 With `-l` or `-ll`, such omitted lines will be logged with the line number and the file path.